 The Furman Power Conditioner SS6B comes with six outlets, but that may not be enough to supply a medium or large, high-end home theater system.
 You may end up having to purchase two.
 Additionally, the outlets are not very widely spaced.
 You may run into problems being able to fit all of your plug-ins.

 The Furman Power Conditioner SS6B doesn’t come with a lot of bells and whistles.
 It won’t provide any USB, coaxial, or ethernet hookups, like many other power conditioners.
-It has basic power conditioning capabilities, but compared to more high-end power conditioners, this is just a good-quality surge protector with some power conditioning capabilities.
+It has basic power conditioning capabilities, but compared to more high-end power conditioners, this is just a good-quality surge protector with some power conditioning capabilities (more on surge protectors in our guide).

 The CyberPower CPS1215RMS Surge Protector is a 120V/15A rackbar surge protector that comes with a whopping 12 outlets and includes EMI/RFI noise filtering.
 It is also UL recognized.
 The CyberPower CPS1215RMS Surge Protector is a wonderful budget-friendly power conditioner for a medium or large home theater, due to the number of outlets.